 - Maintain Gardens at Durrants Lane/Coombe Gardens and at the Gateway Gardens, London Road

 - Making grant awards support to local organisations and groups

-- Working with local charities and groups to organise the annual Festival of Light event
+- Working with local charities and groups to organise the annual Festival of Light event and other community events

 As the first tier of local government, the Town Council also plays a vital part in representing the interests of the local community, to the two higher tiers of local government.

 This includes to Dacorum Borough Council on: